‘I couldn’t feel my toes’: Joanna Gaines reveals chaos behind ‘Magnolia’ cover

-"Fixer Upper" stars Chip and Joanna Gaines repurpose the whimsical and carefree in their home renovation work, so it makes sense that the latest cover image for their home and lifestyle publication, “The Magnolia Journal,” follows the same tradition.
+"Fixer Upper" stars Chip and Joanna Gaines repurpose the whimsical and carefree in their home renovations, so it makes sense that the latest cover image for their home and lifestyle publication, “The Magnolia Journal,” follows the same tradition.

 In an interview last week with Nashville affiliate WSMV, Joanna Gaines revealed the real-life drama behind her beautiful portrait for the quarterly journal.